Call for information - (804) 203-4477. Consumers can expect to be contacted by Next Day.

 Monday: 8:00 AM-5:00 PM

-Individuals qualifying for this service must demonstrate a clinical necessity for the service arising from a mental, behavioral, or emotional illness that results in significant functional impairments in major life activities.
+Tuesday: 8:00 AM-5:00 PM Wednesday: 8:00 AM-5:00 PM Thursday: 8:00 AM-5:00 PM Friday: 8:00 AM-5:00 PMIndividuals qualifying for this service must demonstrate a clinical necessity for the service arising from a mental, behavioral, or emotional illness that results in significant functional impairments in major life activities.
 Services are provided to individuals: (i) who without these services would be unable to remain in the community or (ii) who meet at least two of the following on a continuing or intermittent basis:

-4. Exhibit difficulty in cognitive ability such that they are unable to recognize personal danger or significant inappropriate social behavior.
+1. Experience difficulty in establishing or maintaining normal interpersonal relationships to such a degree that they are at risk of psychiatric hospitalization, homelessness, or isolation from social supports; 2.
+Experience difficulty in activities of daily living, such as maintaining personal hygiene, preparing food and maintaining adequate nutrition, or managing finances to such a degree that health or safety is jeopardized; 3.
+Exhibit such inappropriate behavior that repeated interventions by the mental health, social services, or judicial system are necessary; or 4.
+Exhibit difficulty in cognitive ability such that they are unable to recognize personal danger or significant inappropriate social behavior.
 “Cognitive” here is referring to the individual’s ability to process information, problem-solve and consider alternatives, it does not refer to an individual with an intellectual or other developmental disability.

 Individuals receiving Intensive In-Home (IIH) Services must have the functional capability to understand and benefit from the required activities and counseling of this service.